apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create.md

   # Create a cluster and set termination policy DoNotTerminate that will prevent the cluster from being deleted
   kbcli cluster create mycluster --cluster-definition apecloud-mysql --termination-policy DoNotTerminate

-  # In scenarios where you want to delete resources such as statements, deployments, services, pdb, but keep PVCs
-  # when deleting the cluster, use termination policy Halt
-  kbcli cluster create mycluster --cluster-definition apecloud-mysql --termination-policy Halt

   # In scenarios where you want to delete resource such as statements, deployments, services, pdb, and including
   # PVCs when deleting the cluster, use termination policy Delete
   kbcli cluster create mycluster --cluster-definition apecloud-mysql --termination-policy Delete